MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 ---
 title: Improve visual quality and comfort
-description: Calibrating your IPD (interpupillary distance) can improve the quality of your visuals.
-Both HoloLens and Windows Mixed Reality immersive headsets offer ways to customize IPD.
+description: Learn how to calibrating your IPD (interpupillary distance) to improve the quality of your visuals on HoloLens and Windows Mixed Reality immersive headsets.
 author: Teresa-Motiv
 ms.author: xerxesb
 ms.date: 9/13/2019
 ms.topic: article
-keywords: calibration, comfort, visuals, quality, ipd ms.prod: hololens ms.sitesec: library ms.localizationpriority: high
+ms.prod: hololens
+ms.sitesec: library
+ms.localizationpriority: high